Upper Klamath

 Mile 8.43 – Salt Caves:

 River Left.
-On River left, you’ll see some beautiful caves with salt that has precipitated out of the walls.
+On river left, you’ll see some beautiful caves with salt that has precipitated out of the walls.
 This is a native sacred site, so there is no stopping allowed.
-Please be respectful.
+This location was a proposed dam site, which was stopped by the 1997 Wild and Scenic designation of the Klamath.

 II